supercollider/supercollider/README_WINDOWS.md

         $> cmake --build . --target installer

-*Note:* When regenerating your build files (running `cmake...`) it is not necessary to retype all arguments, provided the cmake configuration cache CMakeCache.txt is still available and can be used.
-Just add the variable you want to change and point to the SC-root, for example:
+*Note:* When regenerating your build files (running `cmake...`), it is not necessary to retype all arguments, provided the cmake configuration cache CMakeCache.txt is still available and can be used.
+Just add the variable you want to change, and point to the SC-root, for example:

         $> cmake -DSUPERNOVA=ON ..